theparadoxxdev/Atmosphere-NX-Updater/README.md

 # Atmosphere-NX-Updater
-A simple to use app to automatically update Atmosphere on Nintendo Switch
+A simple to use app to automatically update Atmosphere on Nintendo Switch.

+Currently, the app in under development, but should be done soon enough.

 Atmosphere is a CFW for Nintendo Switch by SciresM and can be downloaded here: